Bruce Dayton: Life and career

 Dayton was born in Minneapolis, Minnesota, on August 16, 1918, as the second oldest of five brothers.
 He was the grandson of George Draper Dayton, who had founded the Dayton Company, a Minneapolis department store established in 1902.
 His mother was the former Grace Bliss, while his father, George Nelson Dayton, was the President and Chairman of Dayton Company.
 Dayton received a bachelor's degree from Yale University in 1940.
 He then served in the United States Army during World War II and arrived in France on May 10, 1945, just two days after V-E Day.

-He started working at the Dayton Company, the families retail company, in 1940 in the merchandise receiving room.
+He started working at the Dayton Company, the family’s retail company, in 1940 in the merchandise receiving room.
 Dayton became the company's treasurer in 1940.
-Upon the death of their father George Nelson Dayton in 1950, the five Dayton brothers inherited the Dayton Co. the upscale department store, founded by their grandfather.
+Upon the death of their father George Nelson Dayton in 1950, the five Dayton brothers inherited the Dayton Co., the upscale department store, founded by their grandfather.
 The brothers opened the first Target in 1962 as a discount retailer.
 Together, the brothers, would expand both into national retail chains.

-In 1967, the Dayton Co. went public with its initial stock offering.
+In 1967, the Dayton Co. went public with its initial public offering.
 Bruce Dayton succeeded his brother, Donald Dayton, as Dayton Co.'s president and CEO in 1969.
 The Dayton Company merged with J.L.
 Hudson Co., a retail store headquartered in Detroit in 1969, to form the Dayton Hudson Corporation.
 Bruce Dayton, described as the more "financially-oriented" brother, oversaw the company with a focus on profits and the bottom line.